jawordpressorg/plugin-handbook/plugins/wordpress-org/take-over-an-existing-plugin.md

 ### 4\.
 Submit Your Code for Review

-If you can’t get in touch with the original developer, you’ll need to ask the Plugin Review Team for help.
+If you still can’t get in touch with the original developer, you’ll need to ask the Plugin Review Team for help.

 Once you’ve finished updating the code, email `plugins@wordpress.org` explaining how you tried to contact the original developer and with your code attached as a zip.
 If you can’t email zips, then upload it to some file service (Google Drive, Dropbox, etc) or provide a link to your code repository (Github, Bitbucket, etc).
 Make sure the link is public!